 Ultimately, even the advanced technologies associated with LEED certification are designed to save resources at the margins, saving 5% here or 10% there on the usage of water, heat, fuel, and other resources.
 The trick is to cut back in as many areas as possible, even if only by a small amount, in order to accrue major savings over the long term.
 That is exactly what effective preventive maintenance will help you do.

 + Implement sustainable best practices.
-The U.S. Green Building Council (USGBC), the governing body behind LEED certification, has created a set of standards specifically for building operations and maintenance; you can check it out here.
+The U.S. Green Building Council (USGBC), the governing body behind LEED certification, has created a set of standards specifically for building operations and maintenance.

 The idea is to design maintenance practices that extend beyond basic facility reliability and uptime to include environmental and health objectives, such as water efficiency, indoor environmental quality, innovation in operations, materials and resources, and more.